 - Ways To Use Teleprompter Apps As Assistive Technology

 - How I Document Accessibility Preferences With Low Vision

 - Common Classroom Accommodations For Low Vision

-- A sheet magnifier can magnify an entire page
+- A sheet magnifier can be held over a piece of paper to magnify content on a page

 - How Tinted Glasses Help My Light Sensitivity